anupamishra333/anupamishra333/README.md

 - 💬 Ask me about **Python, Html ,CSS**

 - 📫 How to reach me **anupamishra333@gmail.com**
+- I am Harsh Kumar Khatri 😃.
+I am from Kota, Rajasthan and currently doing my B.Tech from Career Point University, Alniya 🏫.
+I love to explore and learn about new things.

 <h3 align="left">Connect with me:</h3>
 <p align="left">